-#1 is obviously the cheapest option, and in many cases, a setup of this nature will cost less than $1000. #2 will be more expensive.
+The first is obviously the cheapest option, and in many cases, a setup of this nature will cost less than $5000.
+The second option will be more expensive.
 The third option gives you the best experience, but it’s also the most expensive.

 You should also consider what kinds of things you want to do, games you want to play, and activities you want to take part in on your golf simulator.